missionpinball/mpf-docs/hardware/index.rst

 MPF compatible control systems / electronic boards
 ==================================================

+The most important thing to understand is that the P-ROC, FAST, or OPP hardware controllers *do not actually run your Python-based code*, rather, they act as the interface between your physical pinball machine and a host computer running MPF (though they are configured to respond to some time-critical events themselves, such as directly firing coils based on switches like the flippers, slingshots, and pop bumpers).

 MPF controls a pinball machine by interfacing to a modern pinball control system.
 (See :doc:`/start/hardware_interface` for details.)
 MPF itself is hardware-independent, meaning that MPF (and the configs and code you build) can work with lots of